Aurumaker72/Mupen-Lua-Universal-GUI/README.md

     },

-    GDIRenderer:new() -- Instance of a rendering backend )
+    GDIRenderer:new(), -- Instance of a rendering backend Windows10Styler:new() -- Instance of a styler

--- Set the `CurrentScene` to the key of your main scene CurrentScene = Scenes.Main
+)

--- now activate it. it should begin operating normally after this CurrentScene.IsActive = true
+SceneManager.ChangeScene(Scenes.Main) -- Switch to main scene and thereby signal start to SceneManager.
+You're done!

 ```

 ## Features